solana-labs/ecosystem/projects/snowshoe.md

 status: Live
 ---

-Snowshoe is a project that aims to reward art creators for their original art through a community-ranked leaderboard.
+Snowshoe is a project that rewards creators for their original art through a community-ranked leaderboard.

-Every week artists will compete in a "CAT ART" event.
-The top artist will be rewarded in SNOWSHOE tokens with their art presented on our website.
+Every week, artists compete in a "CAT ART" event.
+The top artist will be rewarded in SNOWSHOE tokens and have their art presented on our website.